 - theory of novel materials

-- applications of novel materials
+- applications of novel materials, including 2D materials for quantum technologies

 - nanostructure spintronics